NicztinEnripue/ing/README.md

 ![Nicztin's GitHub stats](https://github-readme-stats.vercel.app/api?username=Nicztin&show_icons=true&theme=radical)

+## 💡 What I Do

+🔹 Open-Source Development – Contributing to and maintaining open-source projects.
+🔹 Web & Mobile Development – Building scalable and responsive applications.
+🔹 Cloud Computing – Deploying and optimizing cloud-based solutions.
+🔹 Collaboration – Always open to working on innovative projects with like-minded developers.

 ## 📫 Connect with Me

+- 📩 Email: [nicztin@gmail.com]
 - [Telegram](https://t.me/neattenwatch)
 - [YouTube](https://youtube.com/@nicztining?si=Jg_THNiyXvnzv25-)
 - [Instagram](https://t.me/neattenwatch)

 ## 🌟 Featured Projects

 - [Internet of Things](https://github.com/w3c/wot-thing-description) - The Internet of Things (IoT) refers to the network of physical devices, vehicles, buildings, and other objects embedded with sensors, software, and network connectivity, enabling them to collect and exchange data.
 This technology allows objects to be sensed and controlled remotely across existing network infrastructure, creating opportunities for more direct integration between the physical world and computer-based systems, resulting in improved efficiency, accuracy, and economic benefit.